fraden/nd081-c3-Migrating-Non-Native-Cloud-Applications-project-starter/README.md

 For Azure Web App I would choose Standard S1 for production.
 This is sufficient, since the app does not need to much hardware requirements.
 The app can scale much better than by using the test/dev tiers.

 For the Function App I have chosen Y1 Consumption, since it is needed less and I just need to pay for the execution time of the function app.
 The consumption plan allowes to scale automatically, by considering the incoming requests.

+To separate the application into its frontend and functions, I have employed the Azure Service Bus Queue for initiating the notification function.
+The web app initiates the queue, and the function retrieves the notification ID from the queue and initiates the email triggering function.

+I tested it with free Tier or at least cheap tier, but in production I would use a more expensive production tier, such that it can scale up and down easily.

+The database is with the Service Tier "Basic, 1 vCore(s), 5 GB" enough, since the frontend will only be visited from time to time and not by millions of users at once.